7: Pastoral Care and Welfare

 You can see the Director of MRes/PhD, Professor Manuel Bagues during his feedback hours if there is anything you need to discuss.
 You could also contact the Deputy Director of MRes/PhD, Dr Pablo Beker.

-Postgraduate OfficeThe Postgraduate Office is a key resource within the Department and is located in room S1.131 (on the first floor).
+Postgraduate OfficeThe Postgraduate Office is a key resource within the Department and is located in room S1.132 (on the first floor).
 If you have questions about your timetable, problems with clashes, or queries about Departmental procedures, you should contact the PG Office in the first instance (email email@example.comLink opens in a new window).

-In addition, the Wellbeing Support team offers advice and support appointments on a wide range of issues.
+The Wellbeing Support Team offer advice and support appointments on a wide range of issues.
 Whether you are an undergraduate or a postgraduate; home or international – if there is something troubling you, or hindering you from focusing on your studies, please come and talk to us.